 This new option has arisen from our experience during the recent global lockdown, when we developed an option for existing Fellows to undertake some or all of their research online.
 Several took up the opportunity, to great success, and we have used this as a pilot to develop a permanent option for future Fellows.

-One Fellow who took part in the online pilot last year was Kim Reuter (CF 2020).
+One Fellow who took part in the online pilot in 2021 was Kim Reuter (CF 2020).
 Reflecting on her experience of this, she said, “As a working mum, I knew when I applied for a Churchill Fellowship that it was going to be a challenge to fit it into my life, but I wanted to do it so badly that I was desperate to make it work.
 A silver lining of the pandemic made people see that doing something virtually could be as enriching as doing it in person, so when the Churchill Fellowship offered the online option I jumped at the chance.
 It allowed me to be my whole self: a mum, a friend, a partner, whilst at the same time fully immersing myself in my Fellowship research.”

 Kim carried out all of her Fellowship research online, over the course of a three-month period.
 She hired Airbnb accommodation for 10 days and rented a shared workspace for the rest of the time, so she could focus on her project.
 In that time, she spoke with 34 organisations across 12 countries.

 She said, “I was originally going to shadow five organisations in five different countries, but through the online option I was able to make many more connections and gather a far greater breadth of knowledge and insight than if I had done the Fellowship in person.
 I found that the people I met completely opened up to me online.
 There was no virtual barrier.
 I asked challenging questions and they gave me honest answers.”